 10) The program can calculate RASTI and STI;

 11) It keeps in a table the full array of dots on the receiving impulse curve.

 Our principal strategy is to develop the most rapid code, which permits the program to be run within a few minutes (typically 2-5 minutes on a 800 MHz processor).
 This guarantees 5-7% precision of computations for chosen set of physical and geometrical parameters.

 Recently this program participated in all three phases of the Round Robin III competition, organized by the Aachen University (Germany), among other 10 leading world-wide programs in Room Acoustics, and has shown good results compared with experiments and with other famous programs.

 You can download a FREE Software with absolutely analogous possibilities, which is restricted in geometry of the room only.
-You may assign and observe arbitrary geometry there but calculate any room with up to 12 reflecting planes only and of not too elongated proportion.
+You may assign and observe arbitrary geometry there but calculate any room with up to 12 reflecting planes only.
 DOWNLOAD

 The list of those world-wide Room Acoustics Softwares, existing at present, can be found on the site: http://www.arch.ethz.ch/eggenschwiler/links.html.